 Research and development expenses consist primarily of internal costs for the development of new product technologies and processes.
-Research and development expenses decreased \$0.7 million, or 30.3%, to \$1.7 million for the year-ended December 31, 2018 from \$2.4 million for the year ended December 31, 2017.
-The decrease is primarily due to the consolidation of the Dayton, Ohio, facility and the corresponding reduction in headcount.
+Research and development expenses decreased \$0.8 million, or 45.2%, to \$0.9 million for the year ended December 31, 2019 from \$1.7 million for the year ended December 31, 2018.
+This decrease was due primarily to a reduction in research and development headcount in 2019 compared to 2018.

-Depreciation and Amortization
+Amortization

-Depreciation and amortization expense consist of depreciation and amortization of long-lived intangible assets, patents, leasehold improvements and equipment.
-Depreciation and amortization expense decreased \$1.4 million to \$4.1 million for the year ended December 31, 2018, from \$5.5 million for the year ended December 31, 2017 primarily due to lower new capital investments in 2018.
+Amortization expense decreased \$3.3 million to \$0.1 million for the year ended December 31, 2019, from \$3.4 million for the year ended December 31, 2018, primarily due to the impairment of amortizable intangible assets during the year ended December 31, 2018.